Advisory body urges Xstrata investors to snub Glencore

 "This raises concerns about the objectivity with which the decision behind the deal was taken by the Xstrata-claimed independent directors," it added.

-Pirc said there were also concerns over a possible executive influence on the decision "due to the rather lucrative package involved should the deal be approved and realized".
+Pirc said there were also concerns over a possible executive influence on the decision "due to the rather lucrative package involved should the deal be approved and realised".

 In September, the commodities trader bowed to investor pressure and raised its bid to 3.05 new shares for every Xstrata share from an earlier ratio of 2.8.